MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/index.md

 **Optimize individual workloads (workload teams):** Workload owners should start with the Well-Architected guidance to understand the best ways to integrate data management and analytics strategies into their workloads.
 If the team is also supported by central IT and governance teams, this guidance will provide insights into best practices and architectures that these teams are typically accountable to deliver to accelerate your workload development.

-**Processes to onboard individual assets:** Use the Best practices section in the table of contents to execute a series of processes to onboard all of your data estate into a single data management and analytics control plane.
+**Processes to onboard individual assets:** Expand the Best practices section in the table of contents to execute a series of processes to onboard all of your data estate into a single data management and analytics control plane.

 **Implement specific Azure products:** Accelerate and improve data management and analytics capabilities by using various Azure products outlined in the Featured Azure products section of the table of contents.